lucdadukey/BasicPlatformerTutorial/README.md

 ---
 ## Jumping
 Congratulations if you made it this far (this tutorial is very long...), this will be the final section before the basic platformer is complete!
 The final thing that we need to add is jumping.
 If we just move the player's Y value by a certain amount the jumping will look very unnatural, so instead we will increase the player's Y Kinetic Energy which gives it a nice realistic looking jump.
-The keycode for the "W" key (the jump key) is 87, so in the input function add a check for if 87 is in keysDown and if so increase the player's Y Kinetic Energy by however much you desire (5-8 is generally good), but to dissallow the player to jump when directly below a wall we need to add a check to see if they are (and dissallow jumping).
+The keycode for the "W" key (the jump key) is 87, so in the input function add a check for if 87 is in keysDown and if so increase the player's Y Kinetic Energy by however much you desire (5-8 is generally good), but to disallow the player to jump when directly below a wall we need to add a check to see if they are (and disallow jumping).

 ```javascript
 if (87 in keysDown && player.yke === 0) {